pongloongyeat/calendar_components/README.md

 );
 ```

-### `CalendarComponentRangedSelectableDayGrid`
+### `CalendarComponentSelectableRangedDayGrid`
-A ranged selectable day grid of a calendar which allows for the selection of a range of dates.
+A selectable ranged day grid of a calendar which allows for the selection of a range of dates.
 This is a `StatelessWidget`.
 You should handle storing your selected date range by yourself.
 An example is provided in the `example/` folder.

 The item builder for this widget contains a `SelectedDateRangeState` passed in its builder.